Awards and honors

 awardee

-The Bruno Rossmann Award of the Bruno Roßmann Foundation is awarded as part of the Food Chemistry Days by the Society of Food Chemistry - Division in the German Chemical Society .
-The prize consists of a certificate, the donor's photo and curriculum vitae as well as a monetary amount of up to EUR 5,000.
+The Bruno Rossmann Award of the Bruno Rossmann Foundation is awarded by the Food Chemistry Society of Food Chemistry – Division of the German Chemical Society ( GDCh) during the Food Chemistry Days.
+The prize consists of a certificate, a photo and CV of the founder, and a cash award of up to €5,000.

 • Rapid methods for the detection of harmful substances on and in food,